-- [14] In response to Serono's request, OSIP informed Serono that the Minister maintained the listing date of March 23, 2023, the date of the eligibility decision. - [15] The Minister observed that the Regulations distinguish between submitting a patent list and adding a patent to the register.
+- [15] In response to Bayer's request, OSIP informed Bayer that the Minister maintained the listing date of August 30, 2023, the date of the eligibility decision. - The Minister observed that the Regulations distinguish between submitting a patent list and adding a patent to the register.
 The Minister must maintain a register of patents that have been submitted for listing by adding those patents that meet the applicable eligibility requirements, and by refusing to add patents that do not meet those requirements (s 3(2)).
-As mentioned, a patent is eligible to be added to the register if it claims an approved medicinal ingredient, formulation, dosage form, or use (s 4(2)). - The Minister also cited the distinction between submission of a patent list and the addition of patents to the register in s 5(1) of the Regulations.
-That provision requires second persons to address patent lists that have been submitted.
+As mentioned, a patent is eligible to be added to the register if it claims an approved medicinal ingredient, formulation, dosage form, or use (s 4(2)). - [17] The Minister also noted that s 5(1) of the Regulations requires second persons to address patent lists that have been submitted.
 However, the statements and allegations in the second person's NOA must be directed at patents that are included on the register (s 5(2.1)).
+The

-The Minister found that, when read together, these provisions reinforce the distinction between the submission of patent lists and the addition of patents to the register. - [17] The Minister rejected Serono's argument that eligible patent lists should be added to the register on the date they are submitted and that second persons should have to address those patents as of the date of submission.
+Minister found that, when read together, these provisions reinforce the distinction between the submission of patent lists and the addition of patents to the register.

+- The Minister rejected Bayer's argument that eligible patent lists should be added to the register on the date they are submitted and that second persons should have to address those patents as of the date of submission.
 The Minister pointed out that the Regulations provide that second persons do not have to address patents that were added to the register on or after the date the second person filed its submission for a notice of compliance (ss 5(1),(4)).
-Again, the regulatory provisions confirm the distinction between the submission of patent lists and the addition of patents to the register.

-- [18] In support of his analysis, the Minister cited the 2006 Regulatory Impact Assessment Statement, SOR/2006-242, October 5, 2006, PC 2006-1077 [2006 RIAS] at 1510.
+Again, the regulatory provisions confirm the distinction between the submission of patent lists and the addition of patents to the register. - [19] In support of his analysis, the Minister cited the 2006 Regulatory Impact Assessment Statement, SOR/2006-242, October 5, 2006, PC 2006-1077 [2006 RIAS].
 In his view, the RIAS confirms that the Regulations require second persons to address patents that are eligible for addition to the register, and that have actually been added to the register.
-The Minister also cited Health Canada's Guidance Document for the Regulations, which reiterates that requirement, supporting the Minister's conclusion that the correct date for adding a patent to the register is the date on which it was found to be eligible, not the date on which it was submitted (Guidance Document Patented Medicines (Notice of Compliance) Regulations (Revised date 2021/04/08)). - [19] The Minister also found that the purpose of the Regulations is to "balance effective patent enforcement over new and innovative drugs with the timely entry of their lower priced generic competitors."
-In the Minister's view, that balance would be upset if second persons had to address patents added to the register after they had already filed their submissions. - [20] Finally, the Minister found that his position was supported by case law: Eli Lilly Canada Inc v Canada (Attorney General), 2009 FC 474 [Eli Lilly].
-There, Lilly had argued that the
+The Minister also cited Health Canada's Guidance Document for the Regulations, which reiterates that requirement, supporting the Minister's conclusion that the correct date for adding a patent to the register is the date on which it was found to be eligible, not the date on which it was submitted (Guidance Document Patented Medicines (Notice of Compliance) Regulations (Revised date 2021/04/08)). - [20] The Minister also found that the purpose of the Regulations is to "balance effective patent enforcement over new and innovative drugs with the timely entry of their lower priced generic competitors."
+In the Minister's view, that balance would be upset if second persons had to address patents added to the register after they had already filed their submissions.